 A solution to decrease the fight … and your energy bill!

 Netatmo heating solutions can be fitted to all types of individual and district heating systems.
-The Netatmo Smart Thermostat and Smart Radiator Valves offer several features that allow owners use on average 37% less energy to heat their homes4:
+The Netatmo Smart Thermostat and Smart Radiator Valves offer several features that allow owners save energy to heat their homes:

 – A heating schedule based on users’ habits, so they can benefit from the right temperature at the right time.